-In summary form, the grand challenges facing animal production are:
+In summary form, the grand challenges facing animal production in 2012 are:

-- To optimize the health and productivity of animals in a manner that protects and enhances human health. - To produce animal proteins in an economically, environmentally and socially acceptable manner that meets the demands of an increasing population. - To ensure that animal scientists develop and disseminate strategies for mitigation and adaptation with increasing climate variability. - To develop intervention and control strategies for foodborne contaminants along the entire animal production chain and enhance detection of pathogens to ensure a safe food supply and decrease foodborne illnesses. - To optimize animal well-being in a socially acceptable and sustainable manner. - To optimize and ensure responsible and sustainable use of water.
+- To optimize the health and productivity of animals in a manner that protects and enhances human health. - To produce animal proteins in an economically, environmentally and socially acceptable manner that meets the demands of an increasing population. - To ensure that animal scientists develop and disseminate strategies for mitigation and adaptation with increasing climate variability. - To develop intervention and control strategies for foodborne contaminants along the entire animal production chain and enhance detection of pathogens to ensure a safe food supply and decrease foodborne illnesses. - To optimize animal well-being in a socially acceptable and sustainable manner.